Waste

-Waste (or wastes) are unwanted or unusable materials.
+Waste are unwanted or unusable materials.
 Waste is any substance discarded after primary use, or is worthless, defective and of no use.
 A by-product, by contrast is a joint product of relatively minor economic value.
 A waste product may become a by-product, joint product or resource through an invention that raises a waste product's value above zero.

 Examples include municipal solid waste (household trash/refuse), hazardous waste, wastewater (such as sewage, which contains bodily wastes (feces and urine) and surface runoff), radioactive waste, and others.

 Definitions

-What constitutes waste depends on the eye of the beholder; one person's waste can be a resource for another person.
-Though waste is a physical object, its generation is a physical and psychological process.
-The definitions used by various agencies are as below.
+People may have differing views on what constitutes waste as what is considered waste, could be viewed as a resource by someone else.
+The Cambridge Dictionary definition includes "unwanted matter or material of any type".
+The definitions used by the United Nations, European Union and some governments are detailed below.